Process

 Budget considerations

-TLEF project budgets must be reasonable and in line with the objectives of the project.
-TLEF project budgets must include a clear justification for all costs associated with the project.
+TLEF project budgets must be reasonable, aligned with the objectives of the project, and include a clear justification for all costs associated with the project.

-• UBC faculty and staff TLEF applicants and co-applicants cannot be hired for a position that receives salary from the TLEF project budget.
+• TLEF applicants and co-applicants who are UBC faculty and staff cannot be hired for a position that receives salary from a TLEF project budget.
 UBC students who are co-applicants on a TLEF proposal may be hired for a position that receives salary from the TLEF budget.

 • TLEF funds cannot be used to purchase external consulting or other types of services where expertise and support is available within UBC at a reasonable cost and in a timely manner.